rohank36/llm/README.md

 ### <i>"What you cannot build you don't understand" - Richard Feynman</i>

-Implemented a transformer decoder architecture (with some modifications to the decoder presented in the original <i>Attention is all you need</i> paper) using Pytorch.
+Implemented a transformer decoder model (with some modifications to the decoder architecture presented in the original <i>Attention is all you need</i> paper) using Pytorch.

 Trained a 10.8m parameter model (41 MB) on 1.1 million tokens of Shakespeare with 1 x NVIDIA GeForce GTX 1650 GPU using ~1GB/4GB VRAM.